 In many states, a college coach is paid the highest salary of any public employee.
 In Kentucky, the top earner is John Calipari, who coaches the University of Kentucky’s basketball program.

-Calipari is making nearly $7.75 million for the current season thanks to a seven-year, $52 million deal he signed in 2014.
+Calipari is making $7.99 million in total pay for the current season largely thanks to a seven-year, $52.5 million deal he signed in 2014.